CodeforAustralia/com-skip-bins/README.md

 ### FURTHER RESEARCH FINDINGS THAT NEED CONSIDERATION

-1. <strong> Because getting a refubd is a difficult process, skip bins are almost always placed before a permit is applied for (according to one skip bin company who spoke for themselves and a few others) </strong> This means every skip bin has a period in which it is non-compliant and liable for a fine.
+1. <strong> Because getting a refund is a difficult process, skip bins are almost always placed before a permit is applied for (according to one skip bin company who spoke for themselves and a few others) </strong> This means every skip bin has a period in which it is non-compliant and liable for a fine.
 This means that the new faster application will solve many issues, but not every issue regarding illegally placed skip bins.

-2. <strong> Skip bin companies </strong>
+2. <strong> Skip bin companies need to apply for more than one permit at once </strong>.
+Next MVP should probably include the ability to apply for many permits at once, and only have to pay once.
+Additionally

 ### TECH